 - Trigeminal Neuralgia: A chronic pain condition that arises from the trigeminal nerve, which carries sensation from the face, ear canal, dural covering of the brain, blood vessels of the brain, and cornea to your brain.
 When patients suffer from trigeminal neuralgia, even mild stimulation of the face such as a cool breeze, chewing food, air conditioning, brushing of teeth, light touch, etc. may cause sudden excruciating, electrical shock like pain on one side of the face.
 Pain may also arise suddenly without warning or provocation.

-Our neurosurgeons at Orange Park Medical Center specialize in treating patients with minimally invasive surgical procedures.
-Benefits of minimally invasive procedures include:
+The neurosurgeons at Orange Park Medical Center specialize in treating patients with minimally invasive surgical procedures.
+The benefits of minimally invasive procedures include:

 - Less trauma to the patient's body